Hangboards are the most simple and effective rock climbing training tools in existence. Check out the best hangboards of 2021.

 Old and New Designs

 On this review of the best hangboards of 2021, you’ll find some boards that have been around for years, with proven designs mostly unchanged from previous models.
-Other selections here come from newer companies that are offering fresh innovations in hangboard layout, materials, and styling.
+Other selections here come from newer companies offering fresh innovations in hangboard layout, materials, and styling.

 The climbing world has recently seen a major influx of small businesses offering various kinds of gear and training implements.
-Many at-home climbing innovators with access to a suitable woodshop are turning their training tool concepts into actual products.
+Many climbing innovators with access to a suitable woodshop are turning their training tool concepts into actual products.
 In the midst of this exciting trend, there are now far more options than ever before.

 Most importantly, the hangboard you buy should be the best hangboard for you.
 With tons of variations on the market, certain hangboards are tailored for specific kinds of climbers.